debiai/py-debiai/CONTRIBUTING.md

 If you don't want to fork the project, we allow contributors to have their own branch in the repository.
 Before being able to create a branch, you will need to be added as a contributor to the repository.
 You can do this by asking us at [debiai@irt-systemx.fr](mailto:debiai@irt-systemx.fr), on a discussion or by commenting on an issue.

+### General guidelines and philosophy for contribution

+Make sure your changes are consistent with the guidelines and follow the DebiAI coding style:

+*   Try to implement the unitary tests in the /tests folder if applicable.